How to Become a Personal Trainer When You Have a Disability

 Disabled people set to guide the fitness industry.
 University of Birmingham.
 November 2017.

-Alice is a content writer at OriGym.
-With a first-class degree in French and Linguistics, she loves all things language, fitness and culture.
+Alice graduated with a First-Class degree in French and Linguistics from the University of Leeds in 2019.
 As part of her degree, she spent a year living in France where she worked for a lifestyle blog, gaining professional experience in both translation and content writing.
+Alice is also a qualifiied yoga teacher, allowing her write from a place of expertise when it comes to yoga!
+When she’s not writing or practicing yoga, she also loves running, cooking and music!

-Recommended Posts
+Related Posts